jbannick/hellokata-java/src/aaamodules/customimages/Readme.md

 Custom runtime images must be totally modularized.
-These Kata show how to build custom runtime images including an image that that,
+These Kata show how to build custom runtime images including an image that,
 - Runs a HelloWorld app
 - Runs on Linux, Windows, or MacOS
 - Calls a simple third-party library that is HACKED to make it modularized